International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_3_Digital_Identities.md

 ![ Interactions required for issuing a digital identity in the IDS](./media/DigitalIdentities.png)

+### Figure 3.1.3: Interactions required for issuing a digital identity in the IDS

 #### Participant ####

 Certification is required for every participant and the majority of